 Amazon CloudWatch serves as a metrics repository for other AWS services.
-By default EC2 pushes metrics to CloudWatch for later retrieval and real-time analysis.
-CloudWatch can also store and retrieve statistics passed from custom EC2 variables, other AWS services, and most recently, On-Prem servers.
+By default, EC2 pushes metrics to CloudWatch for later retrieval and real-time analysis.
+CloudWatch can also store and retrieve statistics passed from custom EC2 variables, other AWS services, and on-prem servers.

 Here’s a visual representation of how CloudWatch operates within the larger AWS ecosystem.
 (This diagram is from the official CloudWatch User Guide).

 AWS Cloudwatch concepts are important to learn in order to feel comfortable reading CloudWatch documentation because much of it assumes that you’re already somewhat familiar with the product.

 Metrics are the most basic building block of CloudWatch.
 A metric is a variable that stores a time series data set.
 AWS services push metrics to CloudWatch.
 You can then get useful information about those metrics from CloudWatch.